Amad27/init/README.md

-<a href="http://farhadg.github.io/init/landing/" target="_blank">INIT</a>
+INIT
 ====

-A quick way to go to the first commit of a repo.
+A <a href="http://farhadg.github.io/init/landing/" target="_blank">(bookmarklet / browser extension)</a> to quickly get you to the first commit of a repo.

 ### Overview